-- The aggregate demand (AD) curve is the total quantity of final goods and services demanded at different price levels. - It slopes downward because a lower price level, holding MS constant, means higher real money balances. - Higher real money balances, in turn, mean lower interest rates, which means more investment (I) due to more +NPV projects and more net exports (NX) due to a weaker domestic currency (exports increase and imports decrease). - The AD curve is positively related to changes in MS, C, I, G, and NX, and is negatively related to T. - Those variables shift AD for the same reasons they shift Yad and the IS curve, as discussed in Chapter 21 "IS-LM" and Chapter 22 "IS-LM in Action", because all of them except taxes add to output. - An increase in the MS increases AD (shifts the AD curve to the right) through the quantity theory of money and the equation of exchange MV = PY.
+- The aggregate demand (AD) curve is the total quantity of final goods and services demanded at different price levels. - It slopes downward because a lower price level, holding MS constant, means higher real money balances. - Higher real money balances, in turn, mean lower interest rates, which means more investment (I) due to more +NPV projects and more net exports (NX) due to a weaker domestic currency (exports increase and imports decrease). - The AD curve is positively related to changes in MS, C, I, G, and NX, and is negatively related to T. - Those variables shift AD for the same reasons they shift Y{ad} and the IS curve because all of them except taxes add to output. - An increase in the MS increases AD (shifts the AD curve to the right) through the quantity theory of money and the equation of exchange MV = PY.
 Holding velocity and the price level constant, it is clear that increases in M must lead to increases in Y.